-Namibia Trip Cancellation Insurance for International Travellers - FAQs
+Namibia Trip Cancellation Insurance for International Travelers - FAQs

 Trip cancellation insurance can protect your finances if a portion of or your entire trip is inadvertently cancelled.
 You’d receive reimbursement from the insurance company for your prepaid, non-refundable expenses if you have to cancel for a reason listed in your policy’s certificate wording.

 Why buy trip cancellation insurance for Namibia?

 A Namibia trip cancellation insurance plan can safeguard your expenses if your tour operators cancel the trip due to some unpredictable issues.

 There could be flight cancellations, or your hiking trip or adventure sports bookings could be cancelled.
 Although it would ruin your plans, you could be protected from a financial loss.

 What all is covered under trip cancellation insurance for Namibia?